Applies to: Azure Advanced Threat Protection

 Check that the service named Azure Advanced Threat Protection sensor is running.
 After you save the Azure ATP sensor settings, it might take a few seconds for the service to start.

 If the service does not start, review the “Microsoft.Tri.sensor-Errors.log” file located in the following default folder, “%programfiles%\Azure Advanced Threat Protection sensor\Version X\Logs”.

 The version of Azure ATP updates frequently, to check the latest version, in the Azure ATP portal, go to Configuration and then About.

-Go to your workspace URL.
+Go to your Azure ATP instance URL.
 In the Azure ATP portal, search for something in the search bar, such as a user or a group on your domain.